Scottapotamas/xsens-mti/README.md

    - You might need to add execution permission first.
 Run `chmod +x setup_tests.sh`.
    - Depending on your Ruby/Gem system configuration things may not work first try.
 Failing that, manually install `ceedling` with `gem install ceedling`.

 2. Run the `setup_tests.sh` script.
-If you don't have ceedling installed, it will prompt to install the ruby gem.
+If you don't have Ceedling installed, it will prompt to install the ruby gem.

 3. Once setup, run `ceedling` or `ceedling test:all`.